robotjackie/portfolio/_projects/04_Arduino_cam.md

 <center><img src="https://raw.githubusercontent.com/robotjackie/portfolio/gh-pages/public/images/yuv.jpg" width="800"></center>

+This was one YUV-format image in QQVGA resolution that was saved to the SD card.

-2400 lines, each line has 8 words, each word is 4-digit hex.
+It is 2400 lines.
+Each line has 8 "words," with each word a 4-digit hexadecimal.

-1 hex character is half a byte, so each word is 2 bytes.
+Since 1 hex character is half a byte, each "word" is 2 bytes.

-2 bytes * 8 per line * 2400 lines = 19200, which is the QQVGA resolution (120x160).
+2 bytes/word * 8 words/line * 2400 lines = 19200, which is the QQVGA resolution (120x160).

-so each 2-byte word is one pixel, which is what we expected.
+This confirms that each "word" was actually a pixel, and each pixel took up 2 bytes, which is what I had set in the code.

 ## Challenges

+- The biggest difficulty was that while I could get light blob detection to work, I couldn't get clear image quality.
+I tried changing register settings, only reading luminance (black and white), rewriting the code, turning the camera focus knob, trying different code libraries, and switching cameras in case I had a bad camera, without success.
+I'm not sure why it didn't work and why image quality was so blurry.

 - Be careful: Some libraries say "OV7670" in the name of the file, but you have to look at the code and description carefully.
 Some libraries titled "OV7670" are mislabeled and for other cameras, like OV7076, or other cameras starting with "OV."

-- Data sheet for pins may be different

-- Decrease baud rate for Serial
+- Although there are OV7670 cameras with different pin numbers, from 18-24, they seem to all use the same data sheet.
+If you use anything other than the 24-pin camera, it can seem confusing, but you can just ignore the extra pins.

+- One potential problem to be noted is that while the speed from the camera, I2C, and microprocessor clock cycles are fine, the baud rate for Serial transmission to PC may be too high.

 - From the Arduvision blog:

 Change the line "static const unsigned long _BAUDRATE = 500000;" in the Arduino code, and the line "public final static int BAUDRATE = 500000;" in the globalDefinitions.java file of the Processing sketch.
-Try with substituting the 500000 for 115200.
+Try with substituting the **500000** for **115200**.

 <center><img src="https://github.com/robotjackie/portfolio/blob/gh-pages/public/images/ov7670_SD_fail.png?raw=true" width="500"></center>

-- SD card fragile / somewhat broken - used rubber band to hold together.
-Solved some funny SD card problems, e.g. taking 70 seconds + 0 seconds for 2 images and re-writing old images or would work, but take 70 seconds to write 1 image, 0 seconds to write other images.
-Or would rewrite over old images

-tried SD sample code
-shorter wires
-reformatted with FAT32 - 4 GB
-held down with rubber band
-worked

-- code too large for a nano, must use mega

-- mega clone failed. could reinstall firmware

-- input voltage is wrong - used 4.7K resistors
-switched with Athulya in case camera sensor burned out
+- Some Arduinos are 3.3V while others are 5V.
+I thought I could use a 5V Arduino but power the camera with the 3V3 pin.
+However, I2C on a 5V Arduino uses 5V, and low from the Arduino can still pull the camera pins to high.
+I used 4.7K pull-up resistors for this Arduino.

+- I read online that using 5V power may burn the image sensors, so just in case I accidentally did that, I switched with Athulya's camera.
+It made no difference in image quality.

-- some pins are pull-LOW to activate, while others are pull-HIGH. this was tricky if not noticed.
+- Some pins are pull-LOW to activate, while others are pull-HIGH.
+This is documented in the code libraries, but could be tricky if one is writing the code from scratch and not noticed.

-- Photon bug:
-To solve the I2C issue, can manually hold 3V3 wires to both wires, reboot the Photon (possibly to Safe Mode), and flash code to it
+- If you're writing the registers from scratch, the register "0xB0" is listed as "Reserved" in the OV7670 reference documentation.
+However, an addendum document "OV7670 Software Application Note" specifies that this undocumented register should be set to the value "0x84" for YCbCr.

+- I solved some other funny SD card problems, such as taking 70 seconds to write one image, then 0 seconds for 2 following images, or re-writing over old images.
+Then the SD sample code wouldn't run.
+I tried using shorter wires and reformatting the 4GB SD card with FAT32.
+It also turned out my SD card reader was fragile / somewhat broken.
+I used a rubber band to hold it together.

+- Another problem was that the book code too large for an Arduino Nano clone, so I had to switch Arduinos to the Mega 2560 that the book originally listed.

+- My cheap Arduino Mega 2560 clone failed to compile and kept giving me firmware errors.
+From online advice, I could reinstall the Arduino firmware with dfu-programmer, but decided to just borrow my friend's authentic Mega 2560.
+This solved the problems.

+- For fun, I used a Particle Photon (basically a WiFi-enabled Arduino) with the camera as well, and was not able to get anything, not even debugging print statements.
+There is a bug with the Photon where I2C pulled low will not reset itself, which causes the status of the Photon to be stuck always blinking green.
+It can't seem to do anything in this mode - unable to flash new programs or even connect to the Internet or Serial.
+To solve the I2C issue, I manually pulled up the Photon I2C pins by holding wires connected to 3V3 to both Photon I2C pins, rebooting the Photon to Safe Mode.

-- Used free software trial of "All to Real Converter Standard" to convert images to JPG.
-Tried many different softwares and online apps, this was the only one that worked, and it was not very convenient.
+- When YUV-format images were finally pulled from the SD card, we tried many different software and online apps.
+We finally used a 15-day free trial of software called "All to Real Converter Standard" to convert the images to JPG.
+This was the only one that worked, and it was not very convenient.
-15-day free trial

 <br/>